 ‐ NSACF is responsible for one or multiple NSAC service Area.
 And one NSAC service area is only associated with one NSACF instance or one NSACF Set.

-NOTE 2: When multiple NSACFs are deployed, how the maximum number of UEs per network slice and the maximum number of PDU Sessions per network slice is distributed (by OAM for Option 1 and by the primary NSAF for Option 3) among multiple NSACFs, i.e. the algorithm of the maximum number distribution, is implementation specific.
+NOTE 2: When multiple NSACFs are deployed based on option 1, how the maximum number of UEs per network slice and the maximum number of PDU Sessions per network slice is distributed (by OAM for Option 1 and by the Primary NSAF for Option 3) among multiple NSACFs, i.e. the algorithm of the maximum number distribution, is implementation specific.

 NOTE 3: When multiple NSACFs are deployed based on option 1, the UE moves to new NSAC service area with a different NSACF, and if the number of UE or PDU Sessions in the target NSACF has reached the maximum number, whether the session continuity can be guaranteed is left to implementation.